-The Worker Adjustment and Retraining Notification (WARN) Act protects workers during certain types of layoffs.
+The federal Worker Adjustment and Retraining Notification (WARN) Act protects workers during certain types of layoffs.
 If you’re an employer who is planning a layoff, the WARN Act may require you to give a written 60-day notice to your employees and other parties.

 If you’re a small business, the law might not affect you.
 The WARN Act generally applies to companies with more than 100 employees, though there are exceptions, which we’ll cover later in this article.